Guest blog post by Small & Wild

 Start by packing the eco-friendly essentials.
 Reusable materials are the best way to reduce the risk of leaving behind rubbish.

 You will need a picnic blanket to sit on, PACMAT is easy to pack, light and compact, and comfy with lots of prints and designs.

+Instead of using single-use plastic bags or clingfilm for snacks, use Beeswax Wraps as a more sustainable and less wasteful option to keep your food fresh.
 Cheeky Panda biodegradable handy wipes are 100% natural antibacterial wipes that are made from bamboo fibres that breakdown in compost.
 These are a great sustainable option for keeping your hands clean.

 Don’t forget to pack your Small & Wild insulated reusable bottle.
 It is perfect for keeping beverages nice and cold for days in the sun.
 It is also super eco-friendly and ideal for refilling and reusing on-the-go.